wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-linux-cli-ps-findimage.md

 <properties
-   pageTitle="Selecionar imagens da VM do Linux com a CLI do Azure | Microsoft Azure" description="Saiba como determinar o editor, a oferta e SKU para imagens ao criar uma máquina virtual Linux com o modelo de implantação do Resource Manager." services="virtual-machines-linux" documentationCenter="" authors="squillace"
+   pageTitle="Select Linux VM images with the Azure  CLI | Microsoft Azure" description="Learn how to determine the publisher, offer, and SKU for images when creating a Linux virtual machine with the Resource Manager deployment model." services="virtual-machines-linux" documentationCenter="" authors="squillace"